Test Kitchen Showdown: Battle of the Blanched Almond Flours

 Please Note: This was a completely unbiased test.
 I did not receive free or discounted product or compensation from either brand.
 This post represents my personal opinion after testing these two brands using three different recipes.
 Your opinion may vary, so I encourage you to give both brands a try and decide for yourself which you prefer.

 Shop Around: Both brands sell their products via their websites and through other retailers and online sources.
-I recommend shopping around to find the best price.
+And although I have included *affiliate links to Amazon, I do recommend shopping around to find the best price.
 I also recommend not blowing your budget either.
 Remember, I happily used Bob’s Red Mill blanched almond flour for more than a year because it’s available via my co-op for a good price and it does produce a nice baked good.

 ————————–